It hasn't even been a year since the original Samsung Galaxy Note

 One is the standard, excellent Gmail app found on all Android handsets.

-The second is Samsung's own Mail app, which accommodates Gmail as well as virtually every other POP3/IMAP and Exchange option you care to chuck in its direction.
+second is Samsung's own Mail app, which accommodates Gmail as well as

 The Gmail app is brilliant.